aservet1/cppRAPL/README.md

 # Time and Energy Analysis of Sorting Algorithms

-This application measures the runtime and energy consumption of sorting algorithms in C++
+This application measures the runtime and energy consumption of sorting algorithms.

+Final project for *CS240: Data Structures and Algorithms in C++*

 ## Sorting algorithms analyzed
 + Bubble Sort